martial-god/Benny-Scraper/README.md

 ## Requirements

 - A Benny-Scraper release for your operating system, or the .NET 10 SDK when building from source.
-- Google Chrome for sites and tests that require Selenium.
+- Google Chrome or Firefox installed for sites and tests that require Selenium.
 - [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) is optional, but is required for some Cloudflare-protected sites.
 It runs as a separate application and is commonly installed using Docker.

 FlareSolverr can be enabled or disabled in `appsettings.json`: